Andy-Pham-72/Andy-Pham-72/README.md

 ### Hi there!
 I'm Andy 👋

-### I'm a Data Analyst, Data Scientist, Professional Guest Service Agent, Runner and Yogist!
+### I'm a Data Analyst, Data Scientist, Teaching Assistant, Professional Guest Service Agent, Runner and Yogist!

-### "Introspection is my hobby :relieved:"
+### Introspection is my hobby :relieved:

+### I'm a hardworking individual who is keen on gaining new experiences as I hold a variety of adaptable and transferable skills.
+Having had experience in the field of hospitality, education, and manufacture.
+Strong problem solving skills paired with curious mind and positive mindset!

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my porfolio and creating more personal data analyses.
-- 🌱 I’m currently learning to master my stastistic knowlegde.
+- 🌱 I’m currently learning to master my statistical knowlegde.
 - 👯 I’m looking to collaborate on any interesting Data Science project.
 - 🤔 I’m looking for help with Power BI.
 - 💬 Ask me about: data science topics and healthy lifestyle.